VL-ocean/lucky-paw/README.md

 ## Existing Features
-The website has four pages.
+The website has five pages.
 Each page has a heading with logo and navigation bar (icon for mobile) and a footer.

 - ### Logo